decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 The primary owner key should be looked up using `identityOwner(identity)`.
 This should be the first of the publicKeys listed.

-Iterate thought the `DIDDelegateChanged` events to build a list of additional keys and authentication sections as needed.
+Iterate through the `DIDDelegateChanged` events to build a list of additional keys and authentication sections as needed.
 The list of delegateTypes to include is still to be determined.

 Iterate through `DIDAttributeChanged` events for service entries, encryption public keys and other public names.
 The attribute names are still to be determined.